biocore/evident/README.md

 # Evident

-Evident is a tool for performing effect size and power calculations on microbiome diversity data.
+Evident is a tool for performing effect size and power calculations on microbiome data.

 ## Installation